elwinvaneede/elwins-test-web-components-angular/README.md

 # Elwins Test Web Components for Angular

-These are my test Web Components specifically build for React.
+These are my test Web Components specifically build for Angular.

 ## Using these components